- research in all scientific areas rated world leading in the 2008 Research Assessment Exercise (RAE)

 - our interdisciplinary approach crosses traditional subject boundaries

 Sussex offers exciting research opportunities for postgraduate study in a wide variety of related scientific disciplines.
 The University has been home to the research of three Nobel Prize winners in science and the winner of the prestigious Crafoord Prize (in biosciences).
-We have also counted 16 Fellows of the Royal Society on our staff.
+We also currently have 14 Fellows of the Royal Society on our staff.

 Sussex offers many opportunities for research and activity that cross subject boundaries both within the sciences and across the University to the arts and social sciences.
 One of the driving forces in our current research is the interdisciplinary approach to the pursuit of knowledge at the important interfaces between subjects.